-We hope to be in a position to continue to develop several products, each of which addresses potentially large market opportunities:
+We hope to be in a position to develop the following technologies, each of which addresses potentially large market opportunities:

 SMaRT Replacement TherapyTM is a single, painless one time topical treatment that has the potential to offer lifelong protection against dental caries (tooth decay).
 The therapy is based on genetically altering the bacterium, Streptococcus mutans (S. mutans), which is the primary etiologic agent in tooth decay.
 Present in the normal flora of the mouth, Streptococcus mutans converts dietary sugar to lactic acid; the lactic acid, in turn, causes the erosion of tooth enamel that results in the destruction of the tooth surface and eventually the entire tooth.
-SMaRT Replacement Therapy permanently replaces resident acid producing Streptococcus mutans with a patented genetically engineered strain of Streptococcus mutans that does not produce lactic acid.
+SMaRT Replacement TherapyTM permanently replaces resident acid producing Streptococcus mutans with a patented genetically engineered strain of Streptococcus mutans that does not produce lactic acid.
 Applied topically to tooth surfaces with a swab, the therapy requires only one application.
 We have begun Phase I clinical trials and expect to partner with a major healthcare products or pharmaceutical company prior to initiating Phase III clinical trials.
 To facilitate further patient recruitment in our Phase I clinical trial, we opened an additional clinical site in June 2005, however, we had very limited patient enrollment through December 31, 2005 due to the rigorous requirements for enrollment imposed upon us by the FDA.
-In January 2006, we concluded this study and discussed with the FDA our problems with patient enrollment and how we could modify our protocol to allow us to move forward in our clinical trials.
+In January 2006, we concluded this study, closed the clinical sites, and discussed with the FDA our problems with patient enrollment and how we could modify our protocol to allow us to move forward in our clinical trials.
 A formal re-submission of an amended protocol was filed with the FDA on March 9, 2006.
 We addressed additional protocol changes suggested by the FDA and filed a second re-submission July 20, 2006.
-Final comments and protocol changes from the FDA have been addressed in our most recent submission anticipated to be submitted in November, 2006.
+Based on further suggestions by the FDA for protocol changes made on September 29, 2006, we filed a third re-submission in early February 2007.
 We do not anticipate instituting a second Phase I clinical study until such time as the FDA approves our protocol changes for the study.
-We remain committed to conduct the human safety study of SMaRT Replacement Therapy in a manner that is satisfactory to the FDA.
-Should the FDA approve our re-submitted protocol, we estimate the cost in the first quarter of 2007 will be approximately \$500,000.
+We remain committed to complete the human safety study of SMaRT Replacement TherapyTM in a manner that is satisfactory to the FDA.
+Should the FDA approve our resubmitted protocol, we estimate the cost in the third quarter of 2007 will be approximately \$500,000 subject to available funding.

 MU 1140TM (Mutacin 1140) is a highly potent bactericidal peptide that is produced by our strain of Streptococcus mutans.
-Our proprietary mutacin was discovered by our researchers during the course of developing SMaRT Replacement Therapy and is a novel antibiotic that has broad-spectrum antimicrobial activity against essentially all Gram-positive bacteria including methicillin-resistant Staphylococcus aureus.
-The antibiotic currently is in preclinical stages of development.
-During the second quarter of 2005, we completed development of a proprietary manufacturing process for MU 1140, which overcame a previous hurdle to that molecule's development.
-We are now able to manufacture in sufficient quantities to allow us to conduct preclinical studies needed to enable the filing of an Investigational New Drug (IND) application.
-During the second quarter of 2006, we completed a significant preclinical study and demonstrated that MU 1140 is effective in an animal infection model against Staphylococcus aureus.
-If we are able to secure adequate funding, we plan to continue to perform in vitro antimicrobial susceptibility and toxicity testing as well as perform more detailed animal safety and efficacy studies using MU 1140.
-Upon successful completion of this preclinical testing, we would then be positioned to file an IND.
+We developed a proprietary manufacturing process for MU 1140TM and are now refining the process so that sufficient quantities can be produced to allow us to conduct preclinical studies needed to enable the filing of an Investigational New Drug (IND) application.
+During the second quarter of 2006, we completed a significant preclinical study and demonstrated that MU 1140TM is effective in an animal infection model against Staphylococcus aureus.
+If we are able to secure adequate funding, we plan to continue to perform preclinical testing including more detailed animal safety and efficacy studies using MU 1140TM.